Y4cine/MetaNode/refactoring.md

 - Incrementally test and track any further refactor steps.

 ---

+## Modularization of NodeTree (tree_view.py)

+- The `NodeTree` class has been fully modularized using mixins:
+    - `TreeSearchMixin`: search/filter logic
+    - `TreeContextMenuMixin`: context menu and node edit logic
+    - `TreeClipboardMixin`: copy/cut/paste logic
+    - `TreeDragDropMixin`: drag-and-drop logic
+- All major logic is now separated into focused, testable components. `NodeTree` is now a clean, declarative composition of these behaviors.
+- The tree view is robust against multiple roots, and all user actions are validated and modular.
+- This pattern can be applied to other large widgets for maintainability.

+## Modularization of ContentPanelView (right/content panel)

+- The `ContentPanelView` class is now modularized using mixins:
+    - `ContentFilterMixin`: filtering logic (UI, parser, matching)
+    - `ContentTableMixin`: table setup, column/row management
+    - `ContentEditorManagerMixin`: editor instantiation and switching
+- All major logic is now separated into focused, testable components. `ContentPanelView` is now a clean, declarative composition of these behaviors.
+- This pattern matches the modularization of `NodeTree` and can be applied to other large widgets for maintainability.

 ## Additional Infos
 - Right pane is already subdivided (node metadata, content panels, etc.)